ems-project/EMSCommonBundle/doc/storages.md

  - `backup` : refers to files synchronized by the ems:asset:synchronize` command
  - `external` : refers to files handled by an external data source.
 I.e. the S3 admin storage from a skeleton.

- So, if a want to upload an asset, it will be saved on cache, config and cache storages, And config will be save on cache and config storages.
+ So, if a want to upload an asset, it will be saved on cache, config and cache storages, And config will be saved on cache and config storages.
 Externals storages act like a read-only storage.

 For a regular website (1 elasticms and 1 skeleton) a best practice is to defined 4 storages:
  - A `config` storage for the skeleton : typically in an empty directory or in the docker images.
 As `config` and `cache` files doesn't have to be persisted.